Last Updated on October 29, 2022.

 - One must be careful when looking at fillers because fillers can be processed differently and some may contain low-level chemicals due to the processing.

 - According to Jim at Pet-Pro, fiber can be considered filler.

 - Soy hulls are used by Pet-Pro specifically to increase the fiber that would ordinarily be obtained in nature.
-While some may some consider soy hulls filler, it decreases the need for added fibers.
-Pet-Pro Products uses natural fibers come from the use of whole grains in the products.
+While some may consider soy hulls filler, it decreases the need for added fibers.
+Pet-Pro Products use natural fibers that come from the use of whole grains in the products.

 - The fiber and filler debate can be quite confusing because the nutritional value can be different for the same product depending on the type of processing.

 - Fiber may need to be added to some diets.
 Ways to add fiber to a hedgehog’s diet include supplementing with Grape Nuts Cereal, Benefiber, or Baby Oatmeal.